The Bubble Home – Homes of the Future?

 - Dedicated space – Rooms in the house that can be utilised as dedicated “utility” rooms, even where they are shared in function.
-This for example could be a small space in a guest bedroom that has been created to function as your office during work-hours.
-This could be the same for a gym room, a kids play area or a quiet space.
+This for example could be a small space in a guest bedroom that has been created to function as your office during work hours.
+This could be the same for a gym room, kids play area or a quiet space.

 This pandemic has changed so many things about how we live our lives.
 Property has not been immune to these changes.